anamulislamshamim/ki-elements-task/README.md

 My Apology: I was outside and got this email letter.
 I am sorry that I submit lately.
 I took this challenge and done my task.
 I used django because in my first interview I completed one project with flask.
 Recently I learned Django and decided to done this task with Django.
 That's why i needed to read the documentation a lot.
 But ultimately I have done this project.
 By this task I tried to proof my strong willingness to learn new technology and my ability to take challenges and solve those challenges.
 And I wish I will get opportunity to learn more from your experienced team.
 I can assure you my utmost dedication

+# login credentials (since it is not production application so I am not worry about login credentials.
+That's why I provide credentials on GitHub)

+username = janna
+password = janna

 admin_login_link: http://127.0.0.1:8000/admin/